Jordan Belfort: Stratton Oakmont

 Belfort founded Stratton Oakmont as a franchise of Stratton Securities, then later bought out the original founder.
 Stratton Oakmont functioned as a boiler room that marketed penny stocks and defrauded investors with "pump and dump" stock sales.
 During his years at Stratton, Belfort led a life of lavish parties and intensive use of recreational drugs, especially methaqualone—sold to him under the brand name "Quaalude"—that resulted in an addiction.
 Stratton Oakmont at one point employed over 1,000 stock brokers and was involved in stock issues totaling more than $1 billion, including being behind the initial public offering for footwear company Steve Madden.
 The firm was targeted by law enforcement officials throughout nearly its entire history, and its notoriety inspired the film Boiler Room (2000), as well as the biopic The Wolf of Wall Street (2013).

 Stratton Oakmont was under near-constant scrutiny from the National Association of Securities Dealers (now the Financial Industry Regulatory Authority) from 1989 onward.
 Finally, in December 1996, the NASD expelled Stratton Oakmont, putting it out of business.
 Belfort was then indicted for securities fraud and money laundering in 1999.

-Belfort served 22 months of a four-year sentence at the Taft Correctional Institution in Taft, California, in exchange for a plea deal with the Federal Bureau of Investigation for running pump-and-dump scams that led to investor losses of approximately $200 million.
+Belfort became an informant for the FBI and wore a wire against numerous partners and associates, later testifying against many of them.
+On July 18, 2003, Belfort was sentenced to four years in prison.
+Belfort served 22 months of the sentence at the Taft Correctional Institution in Taft, California, in exchange for a plea deal with the Federal Bureau of Investigation for running pump-and-dump scams that led to investor losses of approximately $200 million.
 Belfort was ordered to pay back $110.4 million that he swindled from stock buyers.
 Belfort shared a cell with Tommy Chong while serving his sentence, and Chong encouraged him to write about his experiences as a stockbroker.
 The pair remained friends after their release from prison, with Belfort crediting Chong for his new career direction as a motivational speaker and writer.
 At a motivational talk that he delivered in Dubai, United Arab Emirates, on May 19, 2014, Belfort stated:

 I got greedy. ...
 Greed is not good.
 Ambition is good, passion is good.
 Passion prospers.
 My goal is to give more than I get, that's a sustainable form of success. ...
 Ninety-five per cent of the business was legitimate. ...
 It was all brokerage firm issues.
 It was all legitimate, nothing to do with liquidating stocks.

-Federal prosecutors and SEC officials involved in the case, however, have said, "Stratton Oakmont was not a real Wall Street firm, either literally or figuratively".
+Federal prosecutors and SEC officials involved in the case, however, have said, "Stratton Oakmont was not a real Wall Street firm, either literally or figuratively."